Not All "Natural" Soaps Are Made Equally

 Pre-made glycerin soap base (often commercially produced with synthetic ingredients) is melted and customised.
 Fast and easy — great for soap crafting hobbies.
 However, the base is often not genuinely natural, and heat-sensitive actives are added after saponification is complete, reducing their integration into the soap matrix.

-Our soaps are made using the cold-process method to maximise the skin benefit of every botanical ingredient we use.
+Our soaps are made using traditional saponification methods to maximise the skin benefit of every botanical ingredient we use.
 When we add Kesar, Haldi, or Neem to a batch, we want those ingredients preserved at their full potency — not degraded by industrial heat processes.

 The 4–6 week cure is a commitment we make to quality.
 The result: a harder, longer-lasting bar that delivers noticeably superior skin benefits.